-Indeed, back in 2019, when the virus wasn’t even a blip on our radar, studio flats were highly coveted.
-According to research by Rightmove via the Metro, these were the most in-demand property for renters pre-COVID, with their compact size often ensuring excellent locations in and amongst the action and a relatively low rental price, too.
+Indeed, back in 2019, studio flats were highly coveted.
+According to research by Rightmove via the Metro, these were the most in-demand property for renters before the pandemic, with their compact size often ensuring excellent locations in and amongst the action and a relatively low rental price, too.

-Oh, how times have changed.
-In 2020, searches for ‘studio flats’ slipped to eighth in the priority list, with ‘’two-bedroom house’’ now the most popular enquiry.
-Rather than assuming everyone’s got rich during the global pandemic, it seems that renters are now keen to spend more in order to turn the spare bedroom into a home office, or simply to enjoy some ‘me-time’ after a year spent indoors with their increasingly irritating partners.
+How times have changed since then.
+By 2020, searches for ‘studio flats’ had slipped to eighth in the priority list, with ‘two-bedroom house’ becoming the most popular enquiry.
+Rather than assuming everyone became wealthier during that period, it appears that renters became keen to spend more in order to turn the spare bedroom into a home office, or simply to enjoy some personal space after extended periods spent indoors.

-But what does this mean for studio flats?
-We’ll, Rightmove’s commercial director Miles Shipside told the Metro that “Landlords with a large portfolio of studio flats may find they need to accept lower rents than over the past few years”, with some agents now advising their landlords to turn part of the living room into a work-from-home space to appeal to emerging market segments which have grown as a result of the coronavirus pandemic.
+But what does this mean for studio flats today?
+Rightmove’s commercial director Miles Shipside noted that “Landlords with a large portfolio of studio flats may find they need to accept lower rents than in previous years”, with some agents now advising their landlords to incorporate work-from-home spaces to appeal to the market segments that emerged following the pandemic years.

-Whether you own your studio apartment, you prefer to rent a 1 bedroom apartment or you are, yourself, a rentee, with a little creativity and a firm resolve, there are plenty of ways to maximise your studio apartment space.
-Here are 6 of them.
+Whether you own your studio flat or you’re renting it, with a little creativity and a firm resolve, there are plenty of ways to maximise your studio apartment space.
+Here are 7 of them.

 If you find you have no room to expand outwards, then look upwards.
 No, not to heaven; the Big Man upstairs isn’t going to magic up some more space in your studio apartment.
 Instead, should the ceiling of your studio apartment be of the requisite height, then look upwards to find space by introducing a mezzanine.

-A mezzanine will add precious additional square footage to an apartment, and offer residents the chance to draw that distinction between work, rest, and play which has been so difficult to do during lockdown, particularly for those living in relatively compact spaces.
+A mezzanine will add precious additional square footage to an apartment, and offer residents the chance to draw that distinction between work, rest, and play which became so important during the remote working era, particularly for those living in relatively compact spaces.

 Having the bedroom area on a mezzanine level can offer an ‘escape’ from the rest of the apartment – a simple, cosy space where you can recharge, relax, read, take some time for yourself and forget about the world below.